 - These units are shipped fully piped and wired to ensure easy assembly and usage.

-- At Cannon Water, we provide the glycol feeder for water cooling system with features such as proven NEMA 4X control panel, simple set point control, low level pump cut-off, high flow feed pump, adjustable pressure switch, backflow check valve, and isolation valve.
+- We provide the glycol feeder for water cooling system with features such as proven NEMA 4X control panel, simple set point control, low level pump cut-off, high flow feed pump, adjustable pressure switch, backflow check valve, and isolation valve.

 - They stand the test of time owing to their durable construction using bronze and stainless-steel wetted components.